-Certificates, in their many forms, serve as an authoritative proof of achievements, qualifications, or competencies.
+Certificates, in their many forms, serve as an authoritative proof of achievements, qualifications, or competencies, highlighting various types of certification.
 They affirm an individual’s capabilities and accomplishments in various fields, ranging from academics and professions to hobbies and extracurricular activities.
-In this article, we explore the various types of certificates one can encounter.
+In this article, we explore the type of certification one can encounter.

-4. Training Certificates: Certificates of this type are granted upon the completion of a training program.
+- Training Certificates: This type of certificates are granted upon the completion of a training program.
 They indicate that the individual has received specific training, such as first-aid training, professional development workshops, or corporate training programs.

 These examples underline the versatility and importance of certificates in different spheres of life.
 While the design and wording may differ, the underlying principle remains the same: certificates are a formal recognition of an achievement, skill, status, or right, conferred by a credible authority.